-What Is A Shaker Kitchen? – Everything Explained
+What Is A Shaker Kitchen? – Kitchen Terms Explained

 There’s a lot of talk about kitchen design trends these days, with the infamous “Shaker” style being one of the most popular.
 But what exactly is a Shaker kitchen?
 And what makes it so different?